Matilda of Flanders: Death and burial

 Matilda fell ill during the summer of 1083 and died on 2 November 1083.
 Her husband was present for her final confession.
 William swore to give up hunting, his favorite sport, to express his grief after the death of his wife.
-He himself died four years later in 1087.

-Contrary to the common belief that she was buried at St. Stephen's, also called l'Abbaye-aux-Hommes in Caen, Normandy, where William was eventually buried, she is entombed in Caen at l'Abbaye aux Dames, which is the community of Sainte-Trinité.
-Of particular interest is the 11th-century slab, a sleek black ledger stone decorated with her epitaph, marking her grave at the rear of the church.
+He himself died four years later in 1087.Contrary to the common belief that she was buried at St. Stephen's, also called l'Abbaye-aux-Hommes in Caen, Normandy, where William was eventually buried, she is entombed in Caen at l'Abbaye aux Dames, which is the community of Sainte-Trinité.
+An 11th-century slab of black ledger stone decorated with her epitaph, marks her grave at the rear of the church.
 In contrast, the grave marker for William's tomb was replaced as recently as the beginning of the 19th century.

 Over time Matilda's tomb was desecrated and her original coffin destroyed.
 Her remains were placed in a sealed box and reburied under the original black slab.
 In 1959 Matilda's incomplete skeleton was examined and her femur and tibia were measured to determine her height.
 Her height was 5 ft, a normal female height for the time.
 However, as a result of this examination she was misreported as being 4 ft 2 in leading to the myth that she was extremely small.

-Children
+Issue

 Matilda and William had four sons and at least five daughters.
 The birth order of the boys is clear, but no source gives the relative order of birth of the daughters.